A representation of Psyche, taken from the BPS logo

 4.1 Raising a concern

-In the first instance, a Worker should contact their line manager or if a volunteer providing services to the society, the departmental director with overall responsibility for the services, either by approaching them in person or putting their concerns in writing.
+In the first instance, an individual should contact their line manager or if a volunteer providing services to the society, the departmental director with overall responsibility for the services, either by approaching them in person or putting their concerns in writing.

-However where an Worker's concern relates to actions of
+However, where an individual's concern relates to actions of:

-• The Worker's department director, they should contact the Chief Executive.
+• The individual's department director - they should contact the Chief Executive.

-We will arrange a meeting with the Worker as soon as possible to discuss the concern.
+We will arrange a meeting with the individual as soon as possible to discuss the concern.

-The Worker may bring a colleague or union representative to any meetings under this policy.
+The individual may bring a colleague or union representative to any meetings under this policy.

 The companion must respect the confidentiality of their disclosure and any subsequent investigation.

-We will take down a written summary of the Worker's concern and provide them with a copy after the meeting.
+We will take down a written summary of the individual's concern and provide them with a copy after the meeting.

-We will also aim to give the Worker an indication of how we propose to deal with the matter.
+We will also aim to give the individual an indication of how we propose to deal with the matter.

 4.2 Investigation and Outcome